-It is acknowledged that the original site plan for 122 Reis Road did not include a stormwater management design or report.
-Based on further background research, the stormwater management design for this site will adhere to the original drainage design included in the Site Plan Agreement completed for the overall subdivision in 1989.
+It is acknowledged that the original 2006/2007 site plan for 106 Reis Road, did in fact implement stormwater management controls to manage the overall stormwater runoff from the site, however this stormwater management design appears to have been completed with limited understanding of the original drainage design completed for the overall subdivision in 1989.
 As recently as 2016, the City has issued a memo of their interpretation of the original drainage design which explains the stormwater management design requirements for each site within the subdivision.
 A summary of these requirements is provided below: